Visa policy of the United States: American Samoa

-Entry Permit Waiver Program (EPWP) of American Samoa
+In addition to their identification document or electronic authorization, U.S. nationals must also show proof of residence or employment in American Samoa or a ticket for future departure from the territory.
+However, after entering American Samoa, U.S. nationals may reside there indefinitely and cannot be deported.

+Holders of a valid U.S. visa or green card, nationals of Canada, Marshall Islands, Micronesia, Palau and countries in the U.S. Visa Waiver Program may apply online for a visitor permit for a stay of up to 30 days, at least 3 business days before travel, providing a copy of their passport valid for at least 6 months after their planned departure from the territory, a ticket for such departure, proof of accommodation, and a fee of $40.
+Cruise ship passengers do not need a visitor permit.

+Nationals of Samoa may apply online for a visitor permit for a stay of up to 10 days, for a fee of $10.

-Nationals of other countries need an entry permit.
-To apply, they must have a local sponsor, who must appear in person at the Immigration Office of the Department of Legal Affairs and provide either a deed of private land or signatures of the sponsor's sa'o (head chief) and pulenu'u (village mayor).
-Travelers must also provide a copy of their passport and itinerary, clearances from the District Court of American Samoa and Lyndon B. Johnson Tropical Medical Center, consent for a background check by the Department of Homeland Security of American Samoa, police and health clearances from the country of origin, and a fee of US$40 (no fee for children under 5 years of age).
-The application for an entry permit must be made at least 30 days before travel, and the permit is valid for a stay of up to 30 days.
-Business travelers may apply for a multiple-entry permit, for a fee of US$50 per month, up to one year.
+Other visitors need to obtain a visitor permit through a local sponsor, who must appear in person at the Immigration Office of the Department of Legal Affairs.
+The application must be signed by the sponsor's family matai (chief) and pulenuʻu (village mayor), unless the sponsor provides a deed or lease of private land.
+Applicants must also provide a copy of their passport or identity document valid for at least 6 months after their planned departure from the territory, a ticket for such departure, a police clearance from the country of origin, and a fee of $40.
+Minors traveling without a parent must also provide a notarized consent from their parent or guardian and their birth certificate.
+The application must be made at least 3 business days before travel, and the permit is valid for a stay of up to 30 days, but an extension may be requested for a fee of $50.

-Nationals of Samoa may apply for entry permits for a stay of up to 14 days (fee of US$10) or 30 days (fee of US$40, except for children under 5 years of age).
-Their application process requires fewer documents.

-Transit travelers of any nationality may apply for an electronic authorization free of charge, allowing a stay of up to 24 hours.

 Alaska

 Residents of the Chukotka Autonomous Okrug in Russia who are members of the indigenous population do not need a visa to visit Alaska if they have relatives (blood relatives, members of the same tribe, native people who have similar language and cultural heritage) in Alaska.
 Entry points are in Gambell and Nome.
 Individuals must be invited by a relative in Alaska, must notify local authorities at least ten days before traveling to Alaska, and must leave Alaska within 90 days.

 The agreement establishing this policy was signed by Russia (then the Soviet Union) and the United States on September 23, 1989.
 The United States made it effective as of July 17, 2015.